AOSSIE-Org/Agora-Android/docs/GSOC/2021/Divyank.md

 ### Future Scope
 1. Show all elections which are left to vote to the user
-2. Add an option to remind a user to vote
+2. Add an option to the owner to remind a user to vote
+3. Migrating to Jetpack Compose